floooh/floooh.github.io/_posts/2021-12-06-z80-instruction-timing.md

 Instructions that have been 'modified' by the DD or FD prefix may come in two additional shapes where an offset byte is inserted after the opcode and up to one immediate value byte (this is the 'd' in **(IX+d)** or **(IY+d)**).
-There is no instruction where the d-offset byte is followed by an 16-bit immediate value (why that's the case will become clear later in the section about the DD/FD prefixes):
+There is no instruction where the d-offset byte is followed by a 16-bit immediate value (why that's the case will become clear later in the section about the DD/FD prefixes):
 ```
 ┏━━━━━━━━┓┏━━━━━━━━┳━━━━━━━┓